Nicola-Russo/Framework-for-smart-grid-security/README.md

 ## 3) Install dependencies of Processing Unit

-Change into the project directory: _cd ProcessingUnit/_
+Change into the project directory: _cd SSLTLS connection from PMU to Processing unit/_

 Install all dependencies: _npm install_